Synthetixio/synthetix/docs/contracts/SupplySchedule.md

 ## Description

+Defines the Synthetix inflationary supply schedule, according to which the synthetix inflationary supply is released.

+Minting is performed in increments of a week whenever [`updateMintValues`](#updatemintvalues) is called from [`Synthetix.mint`](Synthetix.md#mint).
+If in a given year $T$ tokens can be minted, about $\frac{T}{52}$ tokens are made available each week in that year.
+These accrue so that no tokens are lost even if minting is not performed for several periods; the accrued total is minted at the next invocation.
+These computations are covered in more detail in the [`mintableSupply`](#mintablesupply) description.

+### Schedule

-Defines the Synthetix inflationary supply schedule.
-To the initial 100 million, this adds 75 million tokens in the first year, half that in the second, half again in the third and so on.
+To the initial 100 million tokens, 75 million tokens are added in the first year, half that in the second, half again in the third and so on.
 This goes for 5 years, yielding a final total supply of 245,312,500 SNX.

 Year |  New Supply | Total Supply | Increase
 -----|-------------|--------------|---------